-How to configure MailEnable as a redundant or backup MX mail server.
+MailEnable can work as a backup MX mail server.

-two principal ways to configure redundancy with
+There are two principal ways to configure redundancy with

 The simplest way to achieve redundancy is to install a copy of MailEnable as the master server.
 You can then install separate copies of MailEnable on other servers and smart host the domains to the IP address of the master server.
 This will mean that if the master server is down, that the auxiliary servers will accept mail for the domains and hold it until it is online.